AshishDavid/RestaurantManagementSystem/README.md

 -The menu module is food that the restaurant prepared for the customer.
 Customers can see the menu from the website and make the decision for what to order.

 So, an online restaurant management system will be developed to help the restaurant administrator to manage restaurant more efficiently and for a customer to make ordering and reservation.

+### Administrator Module:

+-The admin of the restaurant can modify the categories of dishes, add a dish, delete a dish and perform the operations.
+This can be done with a unique admin id and pass given to the admin.